-During the year messers KPMG Professional Services resigned as auditors in line with the Central Bank of Nigeria's directive, on ten years maximum tenor for external auditors of banks.
+During the year messers KPMG Professional Services resigned as auditors in line with the Central Bank of Nigeria's directives on ten years maximum tenor for external auditors of banks.
 Acordingly Messers Pricewaterhouse Coopers (PWC) were appointed as Group auditors and they have indicated their willingness to continue in office as auditors.

-In accordance with section 401 of the Companies and Allied matters Act, in section 401 (CAMA 2020); resolution will be proposed at the Annual General Meeting to authourize the directors to determine their remuneration.
+In accordance with section 357(2) of the Companies and Allied matters Act, 1990 amended in section 401 (CAMA 2020); i resolution will be proposed at the Annual General Meeting to authourize the directors to determine their remuneration